johntwk/Diebold-Mariano-Test/README.md

 ## Description

-Suppose that the difference between the first list of prediction and the actual values is e1 and the second list of prediction and the actual value is e2.<br>
+Suppose that the difference between the first list of prediction and the actual values is e1 and the second list of prediction and the actual value is e2.
+The length of time-series is T. <br>
 Then d can be defined based on different criterion (<i>crit</i>).
 <br>
 <ol>